New-Social-Theory/fundabilitytool/README.md

-# fundabilitytool
-A Capital P Fundability Tool to assess if content creators are ready for funding
+# Fundability Tool By Capital P